ABILASHGOVINDH/FaceTrack-AI-Attendance/README.md

 FaceTrack-AI-Attendance 🎓

 FaceTrack-AI-Attendance is an AI-powered attendance management system designed to streamline attendance tracking using face recognition technology.
-Built on Jupyter Notebook, this project leverages advanced machine learning algorithms to identify individuals and log attendance in real-time with high accuracy.
+Built on Jupyter Notebook, this project leverages advanced machine learning algorithms to identify individuals and log attendance in real time with high accuracy.

 Features:
 Real-Time Face Recognition: Accurately detects and recognizes faces using computer vision techniques.